fanglab/MeMoRe/docs/index.rst

 Usage
 -----

-To run ``MeMoRe`` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. ``MeMoRe`` is designed to be user freindly and therefore is distributed as a `Shiny <https://shiny.rstudio.com/>`_ application through `shinyapps.io <https://www.shinyapps.io/>`_ hosting solution. ``MeMoRe`` can be run from any system, without computational resources restriction.
+To run ``MeMoRe`` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. ``MeMoRe`` is designed to be user friendly and therefore is distributed as a `Shiny <https://shiny.rstudio.com/>`_ application through `shinyapps.io <https://www.shinyapps.io/>`_ hosting solution.

 Contents
 --------